ArchibaldDC/HarvardX---PH125.9x---CYO/README.md

 # Predicting-the-House-vote-of-the-1964-Civil-Rights-Act
-Small project for an online course program.
+Coding project from a histoirian in North American History with a passion for Data Science